 Step 3: Build a Contract Management System

-After completing Step 1 and 2, providers should have a sense of which contracts provide more beneficial terms and which contain underlying clauses that should be re-worked.
+After completing Steps 1 and 2, providers should have a sense of which contracts provide more beneficial terms and which contain underlying clauses that should be reworked.

 Because there are various payor contracts to keep track of, providers should merge the information into an accessible, centralized contract management system that can be monitored on a consistent basis.

 Contact each payor and ask for access to all contract documents, including product line specifics